Stevelion/pvp-conways/README.md

   Purple - Base

 Controls:
-  Left click to place a cell, right click to remove one (only works inside your build zone in singleplayer.)
+  Left click to place a cell, right click to remove one (only works inside your build zone in singleplayer which is shaded lighter grey)
   Space turns time on or off.
 You can't manually edit the board while time is running - turn it off again to build more.
   Escape returns you to the previous menu.
+  Clicking a pattern on the right selects it, left click anywhere on the board where it fits to place it down, or right click to clear it.
+  Pressing 'r' rotates the pattern 90 degrees clockwise; pressing 't' flips it horizontally; pressing 'f' flips is vertically.
+  Ctrl + 'z' undoes your most recent action.

 Singleplayer contains a selection of prebuilt levels to play.
 Level Editor allows you to build your own levels and save them to play later.